 Sciatica vs. Piriformis Syndrome: How to Tell the Difference

 Same leg pain.
-Very different causes.
+Very different causes—your pattern tells you where to start.

-• Common triggers: sitting, bending, walking, or training
+• Common triggers: sitting, bending, walking, training

 • When to stop guessing and get examined